COVID-19 Complicates Response To Hurricane Laura, Spurs Fears Of New Outbreaks

 "Hotels up and down the coast from Austin to San Antonio are full," Rocky Vaz, Dallas' director of emergency management, said at a news conference Wednesday afternoon.
 "Dallas hotels are filling up extremely fast."

-Staffing shortages also contributed to the delay, since many hotel workers were laid off or furloughed due to the pandemic, San Antonio Mayor Ron Nirenberg told Texas Public Radio.
+Staffing shortages also contributed to the delay since many hotel workers were laid off or furloughed as a result of the pandemic, San Antonio Mayor Ron Nirenberg told Texas Public Radio.

-"We've got a lot of empty rooms and hotels around this city, but we don't have staff so people are having to re-call staff to get those rooms operational and that takes a little bit of time," he said.
+"We've got a lot of empty rooms and hotels around this city, but we don't have staff so people are having to recall staff to get those rooms operational and that takes a little bit of time," Nirenberg said.

-By Wednesday evening, Abbott said more than 8,500 people were provided shelter throughout the state, with more than 3,000 people sheltered in hotel rooms.
+By Wednesday evening, the governor said more than 8,500 people were provided shelter throughout the state, with more than 3,000 people in hotel rooms.